Electronic Recycling Center in Miami: How It Works

 At Goodwill South Florida, we strive to provide our donors with e-waste solutions that meet the industry’s highest standards.
-Goodwill South Florida in partnership with Dell has made it easy for you to recycle your used computer equipment through the Dell Reconnect program.
+Goodwill South Florida in partnership with Dell has made it easy for you to recycle your used computer equipment through ERCM.

 Goodwill South Florida is committed to protecting the environment and to the responsible recycling of donated electronics.

-Our organization works in partnership with Dell Reconnect to make donating technology free and easy.
+Our organization works in partnership with ERCM to make donating technology free and easy.
 Whenever possible, Goodwill works to extend the life of donated electronics by refurbishing and reselling the items in Goodwill stores.
-When electronic donations cannot be effectively refurbished, they are given to Dell Reconnect which is responsible for providing safe, environmentally sensitive recycling and disposal that meet or exceed industry standards.
+When electronic donations cannot be effectively refurbished, they are given to ERCM which is responsible for providing safe, environmentally sensitive recycling and disposal that meet or exceed industry standards.

-The Dell Reconnect program is a free drop-off recycling program between Dell and Goodwill South Florida to make donating technology easy and free.
+The ERCM program is a free drop-off recycling program between ERCM and Goodwill South Florida to make donating technology easy and free.